twitchy-ears/shoddy-bookshelf/README.md

 There should also be buttons for "List all tags", "List all authors", and "List all books".

 When you do any of these options that finds at least one book you'll be rewarded with a very messy HTML page that lists the details of said books (authors, titles, descriptions, tags) and offers any files that are in the Calibre library for download.
+These results can be sorted by publication date, DB entry modification date, title, or author.

 If there are PDF files you can just click and read them, if there are epub files (recommended) then there will be a button for "Convert book